karma-runner/gulp-karma/README.md

 There are several people moving from Grunt.js to Gulp.js who noticed that with Gulp we often don't need a dedicated plugin anymore.
 For example, a good overview of such situation can be found in the [following article](http://blog.overzealous.com/post/74121048393/why-you-shouldnt-create-a-gulp-plugin-or-how-to-stop).

-## Illustrated tasks

-This sample project illustrates 2 usage scenarios of Karma integration in the Gulp.js build:

-* `gulp test` - a task that runs all the tests with Karma once and exits.
-Such a task is often used on CI servers etc.
-* `gulp tdd` - a task that runs the tests and pauses, watching for file changes.
-Upon detecting a change Karma re-runs the tests.
-Such a task is often during development.